7Ji/arb/README.md

 yaopenvfd: https://aur.archlinux.org/yaopenvfd.git
 ```

+**Note: You must run the builder with sudo as a normal user, the builder would drop back to the normal user you call sudo with.
+This is for the purpose of unattended chroot deployment, bind-mounting, etc, as it could quickly use setuid and setgid syscalls to return to root.
+Don't worry, the builder would only run those root stuffs in forked child, not in itself.**

 ## TODO
  - [ ] Resolve inter-dependencies if necessary, to trigger builds if some of our pacakges changed which are deps of other pacakges
    - doing this would also mean splitting builds into multiple steps (build -> install -> build)